-- 11.9 Concerns relating to a position of trust issue will be referred to the Local Authority designated officer within 24 hours.
-In accordance with Keeping Children Safe in Education 2023, the school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered. - 11.10 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made. - 11.11 In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to Cardinal Newman Catholic School in managing the allegation. - 11.12 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, irrespective of whether they have resigned.
+In accordance with Keeping Children Safe in Education 2022, the school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.

+- 11. 8 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made. - 11.9 In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to Cardinal Newman in managing the allegation. - 11.10 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, irrespective of whether they have resigned.

-11.13 Supply Teachers and all contracted staff
+11.11 Supply Teachers and all contracted staff

-- 11.13.1 Although the school does not directly employ supply teachers and contractors, the school will ensure that any concerns or allegations are referred to LADO and the relevant agency informed as the employer. - 11.13.2 The school will never cease to use a supply teacher for safeguarding reasons without liaising with the Local Authority Designated Officer and reaching an agreed outcome. - 11.13.3 Governing bodies/proprietors will liaise with the supply agency to determine whether to suspend or redeploy the supply teacher whilst they carry out their investigation. - 11.13.4 The school will inform supply agencies of its process for managing allegations, including inviting the agency's human resource manager (or equivalent) to meetings and regularly updating agencies on relevant school policies.
-The school will usually take the lead because agencies do not have direct contact with children or staff, so will not be able to gather information.
+- 11.11.1 Although Cardinal Newman does not directly employ supply teachers and contractors, Cardinal Newman will ensure that any concerns or allegations are referred to LADO and the relevant agency informed as the employer. - 11.11.2 Cardinal Newman will never cease to use a supply teacher for safeguarding reasons without liaising with the Local Authority Designated Officer and reaching an agreed outcome. - 11.11.3 Governing bodies/proprietors will liaise with the supply agency to determine whether to suspend or redeploy the supply teacher whilst they carry out their investigation. - 11.11.4 Cardinal Newman will inform supply agencies of its process for managing allegations, including inviting the agency's human resource manager (or equivalent) to meetings and regularly updating agencies on relevant school policies.
+Cardinal Newman will usually take the lead because agencies do not have direct contact with children or staff, so will not be able to gather information.

-11.14 Governors
+11.12 Governors

-11.14.1 If an allegation or concern is about a Governor, the school/college will follow local procedures.
+11.12.1 If an allegation or concern is about a Governor, Cardinal Newman/college will follow local procedures.

-11.15 Volunteers
+11.13 Volunteers

-11.15.1 Risk assessments and a DBS check will be requested for all volunteers.
+11.13.1 Risk assessments and a DBS check will be requested for all volunteers.
 Under no circumstances will a volunteer prior to satisfactory checks being completed be alone with children unsupervised or allowed to work in regulated activity.

-11.16 Whistleblowing
+11.14 Whistleblowing

-- 11.16.1 Cardinal Newman Catholic School operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or Cardinal Newman Catholic School's safeguarding processes to the senior leadership team. - 11.16.2 Appropriate whistleblowing procedures are in place whereby the senior leadership team will take all concerns seriously. - 11.16.3 In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Part 1 of Keeping Children Safe in Education for additional guidance on whistleblowing procedures.
+- 11.14.1 Cardinal Newman operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or Cardinal Newman's safeguarding processes to the senior leadership team. - 11.14.2 Appropriate whistleblowing procedures are in place whereby the senior leadership team will take all concerns seriously. - 11.14.3 In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Part 1 of Keeping Children Safe in Education for additional guidance on whistleblowing procedures.

-11.17 Complaints Procedure
+11.14.4 Complaints Procedure

 The School operates a complaint procedure which will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Poor practice examples include unfairly singling out a pupil or attempting to humiliate them, bullying or belittling a pupil or discriminating against them in some way.
 Complaints are managed by the headteacher, other members of the senior leadership team and governors.
-(Complaints Policy)
+(Add link to Complaints policy here)